Large-Scale Web Scraping: Everything You Need to Know

 If you want to perform web scraping with scale, you must be in control of your process.
 There are so many challenges to face that you're likely to need a system customized to your needs.
 Building such a custom application's difficult for all the reasons you saw early.

 Or you could use an all-in-one API-based solution such as ZenRows.
-In this case, a single solution would get you access to premium proxies, anti-bot protection, and CAPTCHAs bypass systems, as well as everything you need to perform web scraping.
+In this case, a single solution would get you access to premium proxies, anti-bot protection, and CAPTCHA bypass systems, as well as everything you need to perform web scraping.
 Join ZenRows for free.

 Conclusion

-- What is large-scale web scraping.
+• What large-scale web scraping is.

-- The building block of a reliable large-scale web scraping system.
+• The building block of a reliable large-scale web scraping system.

 Did you find the content helpful?
-Spread the word and share it on Twitter, LinkedIn, or Facebook.
+Spread the word and share it on Twitter, or LinkedIn.